philipn/kubernetes-sticky-node-scheduler/README.md

 we won't schedule on to your master nodes).

-The `POLL_FREQUENCY` environment variable controls how often we poll the Kubernetes API for changes.
-The default is 1 time per second.
+The `POLL_FREQUENCY` environment variable controls how often we poll the Kubernetes API for changes, per second.
+The default is `0.5`.

 License